 In an emergency situation, if you cannot reasonably reach a Network Provider, covered services will be reimbursed as though they were received from a Network Provider.
 When the No Surprises Act applies to emergency services, you cannot be billed for the difference between the amount charged and the total amount paid by us.
+If you receive medically necessary emergency services to treat an emergency medical condition, those services will be covered as required under the No Surprises Act notwithstanding any other plan exclusion.

-Out-of-Network Providers, page 62.
+Out-of-Network Providers, page 63.